2/20/2025

 Rob Lynch

 Sure.
-Sure.
 Hi, Lauren.
-So, you know, when I got here in May, you know, right out of the gate, it was, Rob, are you concerned about the push to value?
+So, you know, when I got here in May, you know, right out of the gate, it was Rob, are you concerned about the push to value?
 Are you concerned that your premium positioning in the marketplace is going to be a risk?
-And when I, you know, just got here, I might have had a little bit of that trepidation because, yeah, your, you know, your premium price, everyone's racing to value, does that create a risk?
+And when I just got here, I might have had a little bit of that trepidation because, yeah, your premium price, everyone's racing to value.
+Does that create a risk?
 And what we learned last year is it's just the opposite.
-We, to a certain extent, because of our footprint, are a bit insulated from the hyper value conscious guest.
-We are, our Shacks are typically in the markets they're in at the corner of Maine and Maine, great real estate, great assets, and historically, you know, our premium positioning has attracted a higher income guest and has, you know, people that are a little bit less price sensitive.
-So as we aspire to get the 1500 Shacks, that dynamic will obviously evolve as we penetrate more markets and go into, you know, more mixed demographic areas.
-But right now, we're seeing a lot of strength with our guests and, you know, the Truffle Burger is our highest priced LTO in history and has performed better than almost any LTO in history.
-So those data points imply that there's still a lot of demand for high quality food that people still determine as a great value, right?
-I mean, we may be, I've talked also about our price points relative to, you know, mainstream 2SR competition.
-The gap has actually narrowed a bit on our core offerings, particularly our Shack Burger and our Double Shack Burger.
-So we feel really good about our value equation and our guests have shown up and shown us that we can continue to win with this premium strategy.
+We to a certain extent because of our footprint are a bit insulated from the hyper value conscious guests.
+We are, our shacks are typically in the markets they're in at the corner of Maine and Maine, great real estate, great assets.
+And, and historically, you know, our premium positioning has attracted a higher income guest and has you know, people that are a little bit less price sensitive.
+So as we aspire to get to 1,500 shacks, that dynamic will obviously evolve as we penetrate more markets and go into, you know, more mixed demographic areas.
+But right now, we're seeing a lot of strength with our guests.
+And, you know, the Truffle Burger is our highest priced LTO in history and has performed significantly better than almost any LTO in history.
+So those data points imply that there's still a lot of demand for high quality food that people still determine is a great value, right?
+I mean, we may be, our price, I've talked also about our price points relative to, you know, mainstream QSR competition.
+The gap is actually narrowed a bit. on our core offerings, particularly our Shackburger and our Double Shackburger.
+So we feel really good about our value equation, and our guests have shown up and shown us that we can continue to win with this premium strategy.

 speaker